sampsyo/cs6120/content/blog/2022-04-14-self/index.md

 At a glance you may see a problem with the prototyping model that has no
 classes: a lot of data will be duplicated across objects.
-If we think about the point example above, there is some inherently shared structure between a bunch of cartesian points: in this case, the parent and the assignment slot.
+If we think about the point example above, there is some inherently shared structure between a bunch of Cartesian points: in this case, the parent and the assignment slot.
 This is why the paper introduces _maps_, which are a memory layout that if you squint, looks like it mimics a more class based system.